Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Communication

 \subsection{Design Insights}

-We exploit three insights that lead us to the design presented below.
-The first insight concerns {\em control/data paths separation}.
-Inline transfers in today's serverless clouds transfer the data along with the function invocation message, which results in the inlined object traversing the entire control plane of the function invocation and forces providers to impose strict limitations on the maximum size of inlined objects.
-A better communication method would separate the control (function invocation) from the data transfer.
-Doing so would naturally unburden the control plane without impacting the functioning of the autoscaling infrastructure.
+We exploit three insights that enable a serverless communication model, which, in the common case, obviates the need for through-storage transfers.
+Our first insight is to separate control (function invocation) and data (transfer) paths without impacting the functioning of the autoscaling infrastructure.
 The challenge is doing so without resorting to a storage service, which is what existing through-storage transfers rely on.
 We address this challenge with the help of the second insight.

-The second insight is that the data that need to be transferred between instances are ephemeral, with lifetimes on the order of a few seconds~\cite{klimovic:pocket, klimovic:understanding}.
-Hence, the data lifetime is much shorter than the keep-alive period of serverless functions, typically in the order of minutes to increase the likelihood of a warm invocation~\cite{agache:firecracker, shahrad:serverless}.
+The second insight is that the data transferred between instances are ephemeral, with lifetimes on the order of a few seconds.
+Using the Azure Blob Traces~\cite{romero:faast}, we analyze the time between an object produced by one function and its {\em last} retrieval by another function of the same application.
+Figure~\ref{fig:blob_cdf} shows that 75\% of the data objects transferred across functions are consumed within 30 seconds.
+Hence, the data lifetime is much shorter than the keep-alive period of serverless functions (which is typically in the order of minutes to maximize the likelihood of a warm invocation~\cite{agache:firecracker, shahrad:serverless}).

 Based on the above, we draw one final insight: instead of using a storage service to communicate data across function instances, a producer instance can simply buffer the data in its own memory and have the consumer instance pull from it.
-This insight forms the foundation for XDT, presented next.
+We note that most language runtimes require buffering the transmitted object in a memory buffer before calling the \texttt{Put()} API of the storage service, so the system only needs to provide a way to pass a pointer to that buffer to the target consumer instance.
+This insight forms the foundation for \shortn{}, presented next.